Green Party of Manitoba: Leadership

 Landry ran as a candidate in the 2007 and 2011 elections.
 In January 2014, he ran in the Morris by-election.

 Former leader James Beddome sought to return to the leadership of the Greens and ran in the leadership race held in November 2014.
 He defeated past Green candidate Kate Storey in the contest with 21 votes to 9 for Storey.

+In May 2022, Beddome announced that he would step down as leader of the Green Party of Manitoba.
+He was succeeded by Janine Gibson on March 26, 2023.

+Janine Gibson is the present leader of GPM and her focus is primarily on economic conditions and improving the health of the environment.
+Gibson's main priority before her involvement in politics centered around natural food growth and sustainability.